 Critical discernment in API selection

-APIs sometimes come along that have a unique purpose and it is a given, that if you have been impressed enough with it in an article or press release that you will adopt it immediately on face value.
+APIs sometimes come along that have a unique purpose and it is a given, that if you have been impressed enough with it in an article or press release you will adopt it immediately at face value.
 Sometimes the competition is so strong and so vast that confusion and obfuscation rule.
 API devs don’t want a competitor to gain an edge even if they haven’t started building their equivalent in case the market has shifted and no one told them.

-API-first increases the speed to market
+API-first increases the speed of the market

-Much of the purpose of APIs is their ability to operate autonomously, meaning totally automated without needing any human involvement whatsoever at any time.
+Much of the purpose of APIs is their ability to operate autonomously, meaning automated without needing any human involvement whatsoever at any time.
 Appreciating this facility can sometimes worry ecommerce retailers, who anticipate having to operate software, as they are used to.
-When a system comes along that not only operates quicker and more efficiently, but negates need for their input, there is an element of reticence until the benefits are enjoyed.
+When a system comes along that not only operates quicker and more efficiently but negates the need for their input, there is an element of reticence until the benefits are enjoyed.

 Significantly research companies like Forrester and McKinsey have verified that PPS delivers the highest ROI in all ecommerce marketing tools.